neondatabase/website/next/content/docs/guides/stepzen.md

 The `@materializer` directive links the `customer` field to the `customerid` field.
 The `query` argument is the name of the query that retrieves the data, which in this case is `getCustomer`.
 The `arguments` argument is an array of objects that define the arguments passed to the query.
 In this case, the `id` argument is passed to the `getCustomer` query, and the value of the `id` argument is the value of the `customerid` field.

 When you retrieve a list of orders from the database, you can include the `customer` field for each order.
-StepZen will then execute the `getCustomer` query with the `id` argument set to the value of the `customerid` field.
+StepZen then executes the `getCustomer` query with the `id` argument set to the value of the `customerid` field.

 ```graphql
 type Query {